anantasty/bigdf/README.md

-# What is this?
+### Introduction
 DataFrames are useful constructs for data scientists, popularized by [R] and [pandas].

 [pandas]:http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html
 [R]:http://www.r-tutor.com/r-introduction/data-frame
 [https://github.com/AyasdiOpenSource/spark]:https://github.com/AyasdiOpenSource/spark
 Implementations of these packages are not natively distributed - their DataFrames struggle with big data. bigdf is a dataframe on top of Apache Spark.
-It is written as an internal Scala DSL with the look and feel of Pandas to make it usable for those familiar with Pandas to use it.
+It is written as an internal Scala DSL with the look and feel of Pandas to make it easy for those familiar with Pandas to use it.

 A gentle introduction is available at:
 > http://www.slideshare.net/codeninja4086/df-38948475?utm_source=slideshow03&utm_medium=ssemail&utm_campaign=iupload_share_slideshow